JinnOppa/Hotel-Booking-Analysis/README.md

 - `assigned_room_type`: Code for the type of room assigned
 - `booking_changes`: Number of changes made to the booking
 - `deposit_type`: Type of deposit made for the booking (Non-refundable, Refundable, No Deposit)
-- `days_in_waiting_list`: Number of days the booking was in the waiting list
+- `days_in_waiting_list`: Number of days the booking was on the waiting list
 - `customer_type`: Type of booking (Transient, Contract, Group, Transient-Party)
-- `adr`: Average Daily Rate (Price per room, not per person)
+- `ADR`: Average Daily Rate (Price per room, not per person)
 - `required_car_parking_spaces`: Number of car parking spaces required by the guest
 - `total_of_special_requests`: Number of special requests made by the guest
 - `reservation_status`: Current status of the reservation (e.g., Check-Out, Canceled, No-Show)
 - `reservation_status_date`: Date of the last reservation status update

-## What We'll Do

-In this project, I'll perform data analysis and visualization to gain insights into different aspects of hotel bookings.
-Here's what I'll cover:
+## Key Features

 1. **Data Exploration**: Load the dataset, examine its size, and check for missing values.
 2. **Data Preprocessing**: Handle missing values and perform feature engineering.
 3. **Correlation Analysis**: Visualize the correlation between numerical features.
 4. **Cancelation Analysis**: Analyze the cancelation rate by hotel and market segment.
 5. **Customer Analysis**: Explore customer types, number of adults, children, and babies, and customer behavior based on market segment and hotel type.
-6. **Pricing Analysis**: Examine the average daily rate (ADR) by hotel and the distribution of average total price per booking.
+6. **Pricing Analysis**: Examine the average daily rate (ADR) by hotel and the distribution of the average total price per booking.
 7. **Room Analysis**: Analyze the room type distribution and the relationship between reserved and assigned room types.
-8. **Behavior Analysis**: Investigate the distribution of bookings with different deposit types, the number of special requests, and the car parking spaces requirement.
+8. **Behavior Analysis**: Investigate the distribution of bookings with different deposit types, the number of special requests, and the car parking space requirement.
 9. **Predictive Model**: Build time series forecasting models for cancelations and future bookings.

 ## Requirements